osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/configuration/data-filters.md

 # Data filters

-PI adapters can be configured to perform data filtering to save network bandwidth.
-Every data item in the data selection configuration can be assigned the Id of a data filter.
-The adapter will then filter data for those data items based on the data filter configuration.
+You can configure PI adapters to perform data filtering to save network bandwidth.
+Every data item in the data selection configuration can be assigned the `Id` of a data filter.
+The adapter filters data for those data items based on the data filter configuration.

-**Note:** If data filters are enabled and data quality changes, both the old and current data quality values are passed on.
+**Note:** If you enable data filters and data quality changes, both the old and current data quality values are passed on.

 ## Configure data filters